-This year in partnership with the National Gallery of Victoria’s exhibition Degas: A new vision, the Faculty of Arts is proud to present a masterclass for our alumni on the life and art of Edgar Degas, one of the most recognizable grand masters of French modernism.
+This year in partnership with the National Gallery of Victoria's exhibition Degas: A new vision, the Faculty of Arts is proud to present a masterclass for our alumni on the life and art of Edgar Degas, one of the most recognisable grand masters of French modernism.

 This masterclass will bring the exhibition to life exploring Degas' Paris.
 We will explore the development of Degas' art and contextualise his work within the dramatic social and political change that occurred during his lifetime, making Paris the centre of the art world, creating a tumultuous backdrop for his celebrated work.
 We explore the much-celebrated artist through a new lens, discovering more than just the pretty ballet dancers and frivolous café scenes he is best known for.